ypinhsuan/tp/docs/UserGuide.md

 Tutor's Pet is a **student management application** for teaching assistants in NUS Computing.
 Tutor's Pet reduces the amount of time you spend on administrative tasks as a teaching assistant.
-It is a one stop solution to keep track of your classes, students, and their progress.
+It is a one stop solution to keep track of your classes and students.

 As a teaching assistant, administrative chores such as attendance taking and grading students' participation can be troublesome with existing solutions such as spreadsheets.
-This is why we have created _Tutor's Pet, a solution for teaching assistants, by students._
+This is why we have created Tutor's Pet, _a solution for teaching assistants, by students._

 ## About